Hanel32/NLP_Fake_News_Ensemble_Method/README.md

   - Clean data
     - CleaningData_TheGuardian.py
     - Creates the proper CSV file format database
+   - Preprocesisng the Data
+    - It invlves lemmatization, cleaning stop words
+    - Merging the Fake Data and TheGuardian Data into one csv with an additional fakesness column
   - Learn perceptron/maximum entropic weights (Current 94 percent accuracy on body, 78 percent on headline)
     - MaxEnt.py     - see parent repository for hyperparameters
     - perceptron.py - see parent repository for hyperparamteres